HellHunterMax/Events/README.md

 - recieve email when event is deleted
 - recieve email for change to event date or time.

--make more separe projects for different parts of the application
+- make more separe projects for different parts of the application
    - email handling
    - service